punkave/best-practices/VersionControl/articles/branching-in-git.md

 git push origin unstable -f
 ```

 **Use the above commands with care.
 Make  It is possible to lose work permanently if you use `git reset --hard` incorrectly.
-Make absolutely sure your wew work has already been pushed to your separate `sliding-modals` branch at this point, and that you have everyone else's contributions via `git pull`.**
+Make absolutely sure your new work has already been pushed to your separate `sliding-modals` branch at this point, and that you have everyone else's contributions via `git pull`.**

 ## Merging a branch